skale-me/skale/benchmark/README.md

 # A first benchmark

-In this first benchmark, the goal is to evaluate the performances of the skale data processing engine.
+In this first benchmark, the goal is to evaluate the performance of the skale data processing engine.

 For that, we use an iterative machine learning application, the